Wei

-rd and Wonderful: Cold Knowledge When we think of cold weather, we might imagine snowflakes, hot chocolate, and cozy blankets.
+When we think of cold weather, we might imagine snowflakes, hot chocolate, and cozy blankets.
 But did you know that the science of cold goes much deeper?
 From frozen frogs to the coldest place in the universe, here are some weird and wonderful cold facts you might not know.

-9.2 degrees Celsius).
-This was measured at the Soviet Union's Vostok Station in Antarctica in 198
+1. The coldest temperature ever recorded on Earth was -128.6 degrees Fahrenheit (-89.2 degrees Celsius).
+This was measured at the Soviet Union's Vostok Station in Antarctica in 1983.

 2. In space, the temperature can reach a staggering -454 degrees Fahrenheit (-270 degrees Celsius).
 This is the temperature of the cosmic microwave background radiation, which is leftover energy from the Big Bang.